bmaddy/conbat/README.md

 ## Notes

+This started as a "build a game in 2.5 hours" competition at our local javascript user group.
+It's not exactly production quality code.

 * The performance totally sucks right now.
 The problem is in the step function.
 Perhaps I'll feel ambitious again someday and fix it.
 Patches welcome ;)
 * I was having problems getting the browser repl working so I disabled it.